Nirovitsky/baltek-business-web/replit.md

-✓ Ensured all API proxy requests now route to the updated backend service ✓ Fixed WebSocket connection issues and authentication endpoint errors ✓ Resolved 405 Method Not Allowed error for login API endpoint
+✓ Ensured all API proxy requests now route to the updated backend service ✓ Fixed WebSocket connection issues and authentication endpoint errors ✓ Resolved 405 Method Not Allowed error for login API endpoint ✓ Removed CV/Resume section from user profile page as requested